Beam-Impact/beam-salesforce-cartridge/doc/js/server/tutorials/CachingResponses.md

 ### Relative expiration time

-For relative expiration, the time can be calculated by adding the wished caching period to the current time.
-Using a calendar objects can make the calculations easier.
+For relative expiration, the time can be calculated by adding the caching period to the current time.
+Using a calendar object can make the calculations easier.

 Caching for 30 minutes from now on, using a calendar: